ciisiq/tips-interview-junior-developer/README.md

 ## <span style="background-color: #9DCBC1; color: black"> Personal questions:

 - Why did you choose to be a developer?
+- What made you become interested in programming?
+- What skills did you learn during your time at the bootcamp?
 - What was your first contact with this area? how interested?
 - How do you give and receive feedback?
 - How do you keep learning new things?